NBISweden/module-openrefine-dm-practices/README.md

 # openrefine-dm-practices

-This lesson is under development and modified from the Carpentries lesson on OpenRefine for social scientists.
+This lesson is under development and modified from the Carpentries lessons on OpenRefine for social scientists and OpenRefine ecology lesson.